WorldWideTelescope/pywwt/docs/fov.rst

 mission come out of the box and ready to use with pyWWT.

-(If you have an instrument you'd like to simulate, you can still use the methods from :ref:`foo_bar` to plot it, but please also consider forwarding its dimensions and further information to us on GitHub.
+(If you have an instrument you'd like to simulate, you can still use the methods from :ref:`annotations` to plot it, but please also consider forwarding its dimensions and further information to us on GitHub.
 We are especially interested in adding more footprints from other sky surveys.)